achall36/RoxvilleRooster.github.io/savage_old_west.md

 * Critical Failures
 * Joker's Wild

-The follwing rules should get a special focus in an old west game:
+The following rules should get a special focus in an old west game:
 * Gunfights (DRPG 61)
 * Hanging (DRPG 68)
 * Riding and Driving (chases)